Last Updated on July 22, 2022 by Michelle Ball

 I have seen parents post questions like “Is school suspension really bad?” or “Why is school suspension bad?”

-School suspensions are bad.
-They are a permanent black mark in a student’s records if received in elementary, middle or high school.
+Yes, school suspensions are bad.
+Suspensions result in a student stuck at home missing their education.
+They are also a permanent black mark in a student’s records if received in elementary, middle or high school.

 Student discipline reflects on the character and conduct of the suspended student.
-They communicate that the student either ignored the rules or did not care about the rules.
-Suspensions show poor judgment by the student being suspended.
+Suspensions communicate that the student either ignored the rules or did not care about the rules.
+Even In House Suspensions (IHSS) may communicate that a student had “poor judgment.”

 School Suspensions Stay In Student Education Records

-Suspensions in elementary, middle, or high school STAY in the student’s records and can haunt them.
-That fight in sixth grade- it is still on the student’s records in twelfth grade, unless the school agrees to take it out (expungement).
+Suspensions STAY in the student’s records throughout their lower educational years and can haunt them.
+That fight in sixth grade- it is still on the student’s records in twelfth grade, unless the school agrees to take it out via a suspension appeal and grants a request for expungement.

-Suspensions may have been served long ago, but the record of the school suspension does not disappear.
+Suspensions may have been served long ago, but the record of the school suspension does not disappear, unfortunately.

 Impact of Suspension Lurking in School Records?